Cathedral Concert Series

 March 15, 2019 | 7:30 pm – FREE

-In collaboration with the Marquette Regional History Center, the Cathedral will highlight the contributions of renowned Italian-American architectural sculptor, Corrado Giuseppe Parducci, who was responsible for much of St. Peter Cathedral’s beautification following the 1935 fire.
+In collaboration with the Marquette Regional History Center, the Cathedral will host a talk by historian, Russell Magnaghi, highlighting the contributions of renowned Italian-American architectural sculptor, Corrado Giuseppe Parducci, who was responsible for much of St. Peter Cathedral’s beautification following the 1935 fire.
 The concert will pair Cathedral history with Italian music to accent its architectural heritage.

 Dr. Crista Miller